purcell3a/flexpharm/README.md

 - Since it seems there's no great way of building something like this on CHIA that I'm cognizant of at the moment I figured i'd alteast flesh out the idea as much as possible and submit.
 Maybe some one will think of something. :)

 - considering the blockchain is public and this would be a breach of privacy for the individuals there would need to be some cryptographical gymnastics with a users information.
 This could look like verifying information through an app that sends the orders to the recievers bank without personal identifying information and the corresponding users information to a local pharmacy where they can pick it up.
+EDIT: looking into Zero-knowledge_proofs